ysimonson/optfn/README.md

 optfunc
 =======

-Parse command line options in Python using function introspection.

 optfunc uses introspection to make a Python function available as a command line utility.
 It's syntactic sugar around optparse from the standard library.